Easy Sugar Cookies (No-Roll)

 • Cleanup is a breeze; with only one bowl and baking sheets lined with parchment paper, you’ll be washed up in mere minutes.
 You can literally make these easy sugar cookies everyday if you wanted to. *No judgment here.*

-Cookies in a metal tin with one sitting on an antique spatula.
+Sugar cookies piled up in an old tin with an antique spatula.

 A Few Things to Remember